NETTLE AND PARSLEY DETOX BROTH

 - Spice Boost: Add a pinch of black pepper to enhance anti-inflammatory benefits.

-- Herbal Blend: Combine parsley with fresh cilantro for a brighter herbal note.
+- Herbal Blend: Combine parsley with fresh coriander for a brighter herbal note.

 - Sweet Note: Stir in a drop of raw honey after cooling slightly for mild sweetness.